natertott/naterthought.github.io/content/_index.md

 </a>

 - <a href="/papers/ALthinfilm.pdf" target="_blank" rel="noopener">
-  High entropy alloy synthesis guided by machine learning models
+  How High entropy alloy synthesis guided by machine learning models
 </a>